Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Introduction

-Since most of the architecture search methods rely on training and evaluating DNN with different architecture and concluding to a best model, the major challenge in the architecture search process is the quick fitness evaluation strategy.
-The concept of function preserving based network transformation gives a breakthrough for transforming the existing model to a new model \cite{Ian, tl-gdbn, aks_quick}.
-The network transformation method proposed in \cite{aks_quick} provides a way to quickly train a new model for the new target dataset through a network to network knowledge transformation.
+Since most of the architecture search methods rely on training and evaluating DNN with different architectures and concluding with the best model, the major challenge in the architecture search process is the quick fitness evaluation strategy.
+The concept of function-preserving-based network transformation gives a breakthrough for transforming the existing model to a new model \cite{aks_quick, Ian, tl-gdbn}.
+The network transformation method proposed in \cite{aks_quick} paves a way to quickly train a new model for the new target dataset through a network-to-network knowledge transformation.
 Based on \cite{aks_quick}, we propose an evolutionary DNN architecture with a quick fitness evaluation framework using knowledge transfer from generation to generation.
-Since the architecture of fully connected network (DNN) involves depth (number of hidden layers) and width (number of nodes in each hidden layer), we adopt a multi-optimization strategy for the architecture search.
-Our main contributions are summarized below: \begin{enumerate}[i)] \item An evolutionary deep neural network with quick fitness evaluation methods for automatic architecture optimization. \item Architecture optimization of a fully connected network involves width and the depth of the network \item The quick fitness evaluation framework is based on knowledge transfer with domain adaptation.
-An Initial (source) model trained on the source data drawn from a laboratory test machine is used to initialize the new model followed by fine-tuning using a limited number of samples of target dataset. \item A hybrid crossover technique for the optimization of both depth and width of the DNN architecture encoded using variable-length gene encoding method \cite{Ysun2020}. \end{enumerate}
+The key contributions are summarized below: \begin{enumerate}[i)] \item An evolutionary deep neural network with network-to-network transformation (EvoN2N) for automatic architecture optimization is proposed.
+The fitness evaluation framework is based on knowledge transfer with domain adaptation from one network model to another.
+An initial (source) model trained on source data is used to initialize a new model followed by fine-tuning using a small number of samples of the target dataset. \item The proposed framework includes a two-step crossover technique for two chromosomes with different lengths.
+This mechanism helps the algorithm to exploit the search space of depth and width of the DNN architecture, simultaneously. \end{enumerate}